stimulusreflex/stimulus_reflex/docs/hello-world/quickstart.md

 Real-world applications will benefit from additional structure and more granular control.
 Building on the solid foundation that Stimulus provides, we can import StimulusReflex into our Stimulus controllers and build complex functionality.

-Let's build on our increment counter example by adding a Stimulus controller and manually triggering a Reflex action by calling the `stimulate` method.
+Let's build on our increment counter example by adding a Stimulus controller and manually triggering a Reflex action by calling the `this.stimulate()` method.

 1. Declare the appropriate data attributes in HTML.
 2. Create a client side StimulusReflex controller with JavaScript.
 3. Create a server side Reflex object with Ruby.
 4. Create a server side Example controller with Ruby.

-We can use the standard Stimulus `data-controller` and `data-action` attributes, which can be [changed if you have a conflict](../appendices/troubleshooting.md#modifying-the-default-data-attribute-schema).
+We can use the standard Stimulus `data-controller` and `data-action` attributes, which can be [changed if you have a conflict](/appendices/troubleshooting#modifying-the-default-data-attribute-schema).
 There's no StimulusReflex-specific markup required:

 ::: code-group
 ```html [app/views/pages/index.html.erb]